Herb Shore Successful Aging Fund

 • Legacy Giving Stories

 Thanks to the Kalinowski Family Fund, women and children whose lives have been touched by domestic violence receive direct, practical, and compassionate assistance from JFCS.
-In October 1998, then-JFCS Board member Linda Kalinowski, an attorney, and her husband, Tom, a chemical engineer, established their named continuity fund to assist victims of domestic violence.
-As an active volunteer with JFCS’ Dream House, a transitional housing and support-services program for women and their children who have escaped abusive situations, Linda became highly sensitized to this issue after opening the newspaper one morning and reading that her one-time college roommate’s sister had been… Read More
+In October 1998, then-JFCS Board member Linda Kalinowski, an attorney, and her husband, Tom, a chemical engineer, established their Named Endowment Fund to assist victims of domestic violence.
+At the time, JFCS’ Dream Program for survivors of domestic violence operated a transitional housing residence, called Dream House, that offered comfort and safety to women and their children who had escaped abusive situations.
+Linda was an active and caring volunteer at Dream House.
+Linda became highly… Read More

 Posted by Admin on January 23, 2012